denten-books/plain-text/2-metaphor.md

 used PDP-10 Fortran version and ran `tr`, `uniq`, and the `wc` Unix utilities to isolate and count the unique words from the data file.

+[^ln1-database]: In describing his Relational Calculus Expression for Metaphor Generation Lawrence F. Young writes that the "key to this model is the observation that any entity can be metaphorically associated with another entity" [@young_metaphor_1987, 312].

 [^ln1-dead]: For a book length summary on this topic see
 @muller_metaphors_2008.